KYIV BLOG: the West has no goal in the Russo-Ukraine war.

-The West has no war goal for the fighting in Ukraine, as the conflict goes into its second year.
+The West has no war goal for the fighting in Ukraine as the conflict goes into its second year.

-So far the policy has been, “to make sure Ukraine doesn’t lose” but not to ensure it wins.
-The West has been increasingly supplying Ukraine with more, and more powerful weapons, but always in insufficient amounts and always with a delay that does not change the tide of the conflict to Kyiv’s advantage.
+So far the policy has been “to make sure Ukraine doesn’t lose” but not to ensure it wins.
+The West has been increasingly supplying Ukraine with more and more powerful weapons, but always in insufficient amounts and always with a delay that does not change the tide of the conflict to Kyiv’s advantage.

 The other deliveries have been beset by delays.
-Another four Canadian tanks are in Poland where Ukrainian tank crews are being trained to use them, but German Defence Minister Boris Pistorius said this month that Kyiv should “expect more delays” in the delivery of more tanks.
+Another four Canadian tanks are in Poland where Ukrainian tank crews are being trained to use them, but German Defence Minister Boris Pistorius said this month that Kyiv should “expect more delays” regarding the delivery of more tanks.
 Other countries like Denmark and the Netherlands have reneged on earlier pledges to send tanks and will now send money instead.
 The overall count of the number of tanks pledged has fallen to 150, according to bne IntelliNews’ calculations.
-The US said earlier this month that the US-made Abrams tanks promised will not arrive for at least one and a half years.
+The US said earlier this month that the promised US-made Abrams tanks will not arrive for at least one and a half years.

 Even more poignant is Ukrainian President Volodymyr Zelenskiy’s call for the West to send fighter planes, including the US-made F-15 combat jet.
 The West has flatly ruled that out, although several countries have begun training Ukrainian pilots in their use.

 The token presence of two Leopard 2 MBTs on the battlefield will make no difference to the war effort at all.
 Zelenskiy has said that Ukraine needs 3-4 battalions of tanks to make progress in the fight – all of the 400-plus tanks that were initially promised.
-The US fighter jets would make an even bigger difference to the fight as Russia has failed to capture the airspace over Ukraine, but without fighters Ukraine cannot follow through on this success.
+The US fighter jets would make an even bigger difference to the fight, as Russia has failed to capture the airspace over Ukraine, but without fighters Ukraine cannot follow through on this success.
 Those jets are not on their way and are unlikely to even be promised unless Ukraine looks like it is going to lose the war to Russia.

-But the biggest supply problem is Kyiv is running low on the crucial 155mm artillery shells – the workhorse of the military effort for both sides.
+But the biggest supply problem is Kyiv is running low on crucial 155mm artillery shells – the workhorse of the military effort for both sides.
 As bne IntelliNews reported, the US sent Ukraine one million of these shells at the start of the war but only produces around 100,000 a year.
-Zelenskiy has recently called for a second million shells to be sent to Ukraine, but it is unclear where they will come from as the US has already depleted its surplus stocks.
-The US and Germany have promised to invest in expanded production, but the amounts dedicated are insufficient to see the ten-fold increase in production needed, and Western powers remain reluctant to invest the billions of dollars needed to achieve the necessary increase in production.
-In the meantime, the West is left trying to scrounge together fresh supplies from US allies with shell production in countries like South Korea.
+Zelenskiy has recently called for a second million shells to be sent to Ukraine, but it is unclear where they will come from, as the US has already depleted its surplus stocks.
+The US and Germany have promised to invest in expanded production, but the amounts dedicated are insufficient to see the ten-fold increase in production needed, and Western powers remain reluctant to invest the billions of dollars required to achieve the necessary increase in production.
+In the meantime, the West is left trying to scrounge together fresh supplies from US allies with shell production in countries such as South Korea.

 US cold feet